-Compression and limiting are not really different processes, but rather a matter of degree and perceived Compression, ideally, takes the form of a subtle. almost imperceptible modulation of the sound level to bring it into a more pleasing and convenient range.
-A limiter is applied more for the purpose of managing, 'crushing', unwanted spikes and transients.
+Compression and limiting are not really different processes, but rather a matter of degree perceived and effect.
+Compression, ideally, takes the form of a subtle. almost imperceptible modulation of the sound level to bring it into a more pleasing and convenient range.
+A limiter is applied more for the purpose of managing, even 'crushing', unwanted spikes and transients.